 output: xaringan::moon_reader

 The moon_reader output format takes R Markdown documents and knits them as slides.
-Try clicking the Knit button to see what this looks like.
-You should receive an HTML file with the same name as R Markdown document (such as xaringan-example.html), as shown in Figure 8-1.
+Try clicking Knit to see what this looks like.
+You should get an HTML file with the same name as the R Markdown document (such as xaringan-example.html), as shown in Figure 8-1.

 [F08001.png]

-The xarigan package automatically generates a title slide.
+The xaringan package automatically generates a title slide.

 If you scroll to the next slide with the right arrow key, you should see familiar content.
 Figure 8-2 shows the second slide, which has the same text as the report from Chapter 6 and a cut-off version of its histogram.